On this page:

 Expand your child’s musical skills through movement, and further develop cognitive skills in fun and engaging ways.

 The positive atmosphere of this class helps foster lifelong connections with music, builds strong parent-child emotional bonds, and develops the foundation for basic cognitive skills including attention, memory, perception, and cognitive flexibility.
-Through Smart Start’s neuroscience-based curriculum, you and your child will learn about the fundamentals of music by moving your bodies, singing, and playing.
+Through PCM’s Young Musicians curriculum, you and your child will learn about the fundamentals of music by moving your bodies, singing, and playing.
 In every class session, you will learn multicultural songs and games with particular attention paid to beat, rhythm, and listening skills.
-You’ll also receive access to the parent portal which includes downloadable activities to try at home, curated articles and content on childhood development, and updates on your child’s growth throughout the course.

 A care provider accompanies their child for all classes for this course.